sdcondon/SCPropositionalLogic/README.md

 ..

 // For the mo, can only work with gettable & settable public bool-valued properties
-// on classes with a parameterless public constructor. class MyModel
+// on classes with a parameterless public constructor.
+Want to target interfaces,
+// ultimately.
+class MyModel
 {
     public bool TodayIsSaturday { get; set; }